xx299x/DrissionPagePlus/README.en.md

 Description:

-- The element search timeout is 10 seconds by default, you can also set it as needed.
+- The element search timeout is 10 seconds by default, and it stops waiting when it times out or finds an element.
+You can also set it as needed.

-- In the following search statement, the colon: indicates a fuzzy match, and the equal sign = indicates an exact match

-- There are five types of query strings: @attribute name, tag, text, xpath, and css
+- -You can find elements with query string or selenium native loc tuple (s mode can also be used) -The query string has 7 methods such as @attribute name, tag, text, xpath, css, ., #, etc.

 ```python
 # Find by attribute